gutogalego/py-llama-backend/README.md

 Example curl Command:

-`curl -X POST "http://127.0.0.1:8000/complete" -H "Content-Type: application/json" -d '{"prompt": "Once upon a time in a land far, far away, there was a small village where people lived in harmony.
+`curl -X POST "http://127.0.0.1:8000/autocomplete" -H "Content-Type: application/json" -d '{"text": "Once upon a time in a land far, far away, there was a small village where people lived in harmony.
 One day, a stranger arrived with a mysterious message.
 The villagers gathered around to hear what the stranger had to say.
 The message was..."}'`

 ### 3. **Generate Code Endpoint**